miguelangcosta/ads-manager/README.md

-# ADS Manager
+# ADS Simulator

-The **ADS Manager** simulates the process of a real time ads platform and some ways to process the data.
+The **ADS Simulator** simulates the process of a real time ads platform and some ways to process the data.

 ## Setup Steps
  1. Create the EC2 machine(s).